jiahao42/jiahao42.github.io/index.md

 </details>

 <details markdown="1">
-<summary>2018.08-2020.05: Graduate study @University of Virginia Computer Science</summary>
+<summary>2018.08-2020.05: Computer science graduate program @University of Virginia</summary>

 1. I attended the *PhD program* and then *dropped out* (with a Master degree).
 2. My research interest lies in but not limited to *Program Analysis*, *System Security*, and *Programming Language*.